 Thank you to Lenka Cathersides for the following research.

 Frank Aylward was born in the 4th quarter of 1883 in Haslemere, Surrey, to labourer Albert Aylward and Jane Aylward nee Marsh.
-He was baptised on the 3rd of February 1883 at St Bartholomew’s church, Haslemere.
+He was baptised on 3rd February 1883 at St Bartholomew’s church, Haslemere.
 At the time of his baptism the family lived in Haslemere and Albert was working as a carter.

 At the time of the 1891 Census, the family lived in Godalming Road, Elstead, Surrey.
 Albert was working as a general labourer and Jane was at home.
 The household further comprised of their children: agricultural labourer Leeson; George; Mary J; Frank; Catherine; Ellen and Alice.